cheshireoctopus/cheshireoctopus.github.io/content/blog/you-can-filter-like-that/index.md

 I typically perform this task in one of two ways.

-Either, passing a function to JavaScript's `Array.prototype.filter` that simply returns each value in the array and relies on truthiness for filtering:
+Either, passing a function to JavaScript's [Array.prototype.filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) that simply returns each value in the array and relies on truthiness for filtering:

 ```javascript
 const array = [1, 2, undefined, 4]
 const filteredArray = array.filter(value => value)
 ```

-Or, leveraging a utility like LoDash:
+Or, leveraging a utility like [LoDash's compact](https://lodash.com/docs/4.17.15#compact):

 ```javascript
 const array = [1, 2, undefined, 4]